Quiz

 Checklist - do your colleagues think you are emotionally intelligent?

-I still remember the time when an hour before I was to drive my car from Minsk to Warsaw, my father’s driver managed to smash my beloved Honda Prelude which he had taken to get the vehicle fuelled up with a nasty blind spot driver hitting it.
+I still remember the time when an hour before I was to drive my car from Minsk to Warsaw, my father’s driver managed to smash my beloved Honda Prelude, He had taken to get the vehicle fueled up but damaged the vehicle at a nasty blind spot with another driver hitting it.

-What made it worse was that despite my having asked for a comprehensive insurance, my father had only arranged a Third Party one because we only required the insurance for the journey after which I would have gotten new insurance.
+What made it worse was that despite my having asked for a comprehensive insurance, my father had only arranged a Third Party one because we only required the insurance for the journey.
+After that, I would have gotten new insurance.
 It was done in good faith but this insurance didn’t cover the bill for $3,000!

 Mentors are valuable guides to professional destinations